davymaish/harambee/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within this project, please send an e-mail to me via [davymaish6@gmail.com](mailto:davymaish6@gmail.com).
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be promptly addressed and sorted out.

 ## License